 Foundry College does not require any of the expensive standardized tests required by many colleges.
-Instead, we have two free online assessments to help us ensure that you are set up with the right type and level of support during the program.
+Instead, we have one free online assessments to help us ensure that you are set up with the right type and level of support during the program.

 Yes, you can apply now and enroll in specific courses closer to the date.

 Our goal is to admit all students who are serious about wanting to develop future-proof skills.
 Enrollment will be limited for our First Class (starting in January 2019), and tuition will be waived for the full two-year program for that group.
 For applicants beginning courses in May 2019, we plan to admit all students who complete the full admissions process.

 No, you do not need a high school diploma or GED to attend Foundry College.